soemintheinsmt6/learnHub/README.md

 - Onboarding flow with multiple pages
 - Authentication (login screen with validation)
 - Bottom navigation with nested tabs
-- User profile, user list, and company list screens backed by a REST API
+- User profile, user list, company list, and detail screens backed by a REST API
 - BLoC for state management
 - Repository and service layers for separation of concerns